Simibrum/code-assistant/README.md

 ## Project Description

 The aim is to build an agent that can code itself using an LLM.
+The LLM will return clear and concise Python code.
+Simplicity is key.
+Functions will be returnred with docstrings summarising the function.
+Python typing is to be used.

 ## Agent Structure